-- The Time Trial is mandatory for every Trophy competition: the time trial determines the pairings (which athlete competes against which athlete) in the actual competition. - Every athlete will complete one heat to determine a time for the ranking.
+- The Time Trial is mandatory for every Trophy competition- - Every athlete will complete one heat to determine a time for the ranking.
 This ranking is the base for the first round in the Trophy (e.g. Last Chance or Quarter Final, depending on the number of athletes).
-See graphic in 3.7.1. - The Time Trial can take place the day before the Trophy. - o In case the Time Trial takes place the same day it requires at least a two-hour break between the Time Trial and the first round of the Trophy. - The wood draw determines the Athletes' seating in the heats of the Time Trial. - If during a National Trophy the number of Athletes varies from the described heat tree it needs to be clarified with the international STIHL TIMBERSPORTS® committee. - If an Athlete needs to compete two heats in a row the organisation should guarantee a minimum of 7 minutes between heats. - Time limit for a heat = 2 minutes. - All rule infractions will result in a disqualification.
+See graphic in 3.7.1. - The Time Trial can take place the day before the Trophy. - o In case the Time Trial takes place the same day it requires at least a two-hour break between the Time Trial and the first round of the Trophy. - The wood draw determines the Athletes' seating in the heats of the Time Trial. - If during a National Trophy the number of Athletes varies from the described heat tree it needs to be clarified with the international STIHL TIMBERSPORTS® committee.

+- If an Athlete needs to compete two heats in a row the organisation should guarantee a minimum of 7 minutes between heats. - Time limit for a heat = 2 minutes. - All rule infractions will result in a disqualification.